OTRF/Security-Datasets/README.md

 - [ ] Share Terraform & Packer config files to deploy the same environment in the cloud
 - [ ] Add a Bro sensor
 - [ ] Multiple custom network setup for contributions
+- [ ] Add toolsets to the Empire box inside of AWS configuratons
 - [X] Prepare Large Dataset ;)
 - [X] Logo